Mluckydwyer/systemctlm-cosim-demo/docs/zynq7000-getting-started-guide.md

 mkdir handles
 ```

 For this walkthough we will be configuring the demo to emulate the Zynq-7000 SoC.
-The `.dtsi` files available in the Xilinx repositories need significat modification to operate.

 ```bash
 # Pull the .dtsi files for the Zynq-7000
 wget https://raw.githubusercontent.com/Xilinx/qemu-devicetrees/master/zynq-pl-remoteport.dtsi